VisualAppeal/PHP-Auto-Update/README.md

 ## Documentation

-For the documentation see the comments in `src/AutoUpdate.php` or the example in the `example` directory
+For the documentation see the comments in `src/AutoUpdate.php` or the example in the `example` directory.